-Intrapartum-related complications are responsible for approximately one-quarter of newborn deaths.
+Intrapartum-related complications are responsible for approximately one-quarter of newborn deaths and half of stillbirths.

-A similar number of deaths occur during labor but before birth, resulting in stillbirth.
-When complications arise and are not recognized or properly dealt with on a timely basis, the baby may emerge stillborn or be born alive but severely stressed and may not spontaneously begin to breathe.
+When complications arise during childbirth and are not recognized or properly dealt with on a timely basis, the baby may emerge stillborn or be born alive but severely stressed and may not spontaneously begin to breathe.
 Unless stimulation and efforts to resuscitate are begun immediately, many of these babies quickly die of birth asphyxia.

 estimated number of annual newborn deaths attributable to childbirth complications

 percentage of women who give birth in a health facility